DAVID J. WILLIS ATTORNEY

 Judgments against the Homestead

-These are a headache.
+Judgments against the homestead are nonetheless a headache.
 Texas courts have ruled that although a judgment lien may be unenforceable against a homestead, it may nonetheless constitute a cloud on title, even if it is invalid.
 Tarrant Bank v.
 Miller, 833 S.W.2d 666 (Tex.
 App.—Eastland 1992, writ denied).
-This may result in a title company refusing to issue insurance unless a seller/debtor’s judgments are paid, notwithstanding the six-month rollover protection.
-The homeowner’s remedy is Property Code section 52.0012 which provides a statutory method for securing a release of a judgment lien against homestead property—but only for judgments abstracted after 2007.
-See Part VI, ch.
-35: Lien Removal.
+This may result in a title company refusing to issue insurance unless a seller/debtor's judgments are paid, notwithstanding the six-month rollover protection.
+The homeowner's remedy is Property Code section 52.0012 which provides a statutory method for securing a release of a judgment lien against homestead property—but only for judgments abstracted after 2007.

 Protection of Personal Property